Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 The moment was interrupted by the waitress who returned with Bridgit’s order and placed a glass of iced tea on the table.

 “What is this?” asked Bridgit who was expecting a very English pot, cup and saucer.

 “Tea,” replied the waitress.
-“You’ll find sugar and sweeteners at the end of the table,” as she pointed to a container of blue, pink and white small paper satchels.
+“You’ll find sugar and sweeteners at the end of the table,” she instructed as she pointed to a container of blue, pink and white small paper satchels.